CodeAndLoathing/ssmod-londonwarehouse/README.md

 About
 -----
-This Sunless Sea mod adds a purchasable warehouse to Fallen London to store items via the shop interface.
+This Sunless Sea mod adds a warehouse you can purchase to Fallen London which may be used to store items via the shop interface.

 This is an unofficial fan work.